Sermon for the Second Sunday of Lent

 Rowan Williams, ‘Meeting God in Mark : Reflections for Lent’.

 God is trusting us with his very being in His Son, Jesus.
 In Jesus we are all of invited to go with him and to become what he would have us be.
 We are to live in Him and not follow the dictates of our own selfish desires and fantasies.
-In he language of Mark’s Gospel we are to ‘take up our own cross and follow Him’.
+In the language of Mark’s Gospel we are to ‘take up our own cross and follow Him’.

 Lent reminds us that this relationship will make demands upon us which might involve personal and other kinds of sacrifice.
 We can no longer behave as we please but receive from God the call to be his servants in the outworking of His salvation in Jesus.
 For this task we must ask for his grace,, perseverance, relying on God’s mercy, forgiveness and healing.
 It is in living for Christ and not for ourselves alone that we make his Cross evident in our world.
 He find our lives in their truest sense, only when we have learnt to let go of our lives and give them to God.
-But importantly, we do this through our own efforts alone.
+But importantly, we do not this through our own efforts alone, but by God's grace.

+The Eucharist is God's way of accompanying us, affirming us on our journey of faith and transforming our understanding of his abiding and transforming presence.
 Five centuries after the last supper, St. Augustine preached a sermon On the Eucharist (Sermon 57) in which he extended this imagery to include even us.

 You are the body of Christ,” he said.
 “In you and through you the work of the incarnation must go forward.
 You are to be taken; you are to be blessed, broken, and given; that you may be the means of grace and the vehicles of the Eternal love.